mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/release-notes/2.2.0/index.md

 To **prevent your applications from breaking**, or to **get them up and running again**, restart the corresponding pods and have the cert-manager create a new certificate.
 This forces the applications to reconcile and recognize the renewed certificate.

-### Extend CA duration
+#### Extend CA duration

-If you are relying on self-signed kommander-ca, you should first extend the lifespan of your Certification Authority (CA) which is by default 90d.
-Since cert-manager does not rotate CA bundles inside certificates this may lead to broken chains of trust for newly issued certificates.
+If you are relying on a self-signed kommander-ca, extend the lifespan of your Certification Authority (CA) before you restart your pods.
+By default, the validity period is set at 90d.
+Since cert-manager does not rotate CA bundles inside certificates, this can lead to broken chains of trust for newly issued certificates.

 First, download the cert-manager client: